 Las Rozas Village

-Yes, this is a little out of the way but when it comes to the Christmas season Las Rozas Village (NOT Las Rosas) is the place to be.
+Yes, this may be a little out of the way, but when it comes to the Christmas season Las Rozas Village (NOT Las Rosas) is the place to be.
 You can get to the village by normal public transport, or jump on the Shopping Express bus that will take you straight to the center of the shopping village.
 If you’re interested, plan your trip to Las Rozas here.